Knorr (brand): Bouillon cubes

 In 1912, the first Knorr bouillon cube was introduced.
 Carl Heinrich Knorr began experimenting with drying vegetables and seasoning to preserve nutrition and flavour, which led to Knorr's first launch of dried soups across Continental Europe in 1873.
 The bouillon cube is typically made from vegetables and meat.

 Worldwide

 Knorr is available around the world.
 By 2000, the Knorr brand expanded to nearly ninety countries, from eight countries in 1957.
 In Japan, Knorr is owned by Ajinomoto.

-In the UK, the brand is known for its association with restaurateur Marco Pierre White.
+In the United Kingdom, the brand is known for its association with restaurateur Marco Pierre White.

 In Switzerland, the small red imp-like figure on packaging is known as "Knorrli" and was first used as a brand mascot in 1948.

+In many countries in Latin America, such as Argentina and Mexico, the brand is known as Knorr-Suiza.